Article Two of the United States Constitution: Clause 1: Command of military; Opinions of cabinet secretaries; Pardons

-The president may require the "principal officer" of any executive department to tender his advice in writing.
-While the Constitution nowhere requires a formal Cabinet, it does authorize the president to seek advice from the principal officers of the various departments as he (or she) performs their official duties.
+The president may require the "principal officer" of any executive department to tender their advice in writing.
+While the Constitution nowhere requires a formal Cabinet, it does authorize the president to seek advice from the principal officers of the various departments as they perform their official duties.
 George Washington found it prudent to organize his principal officers into a Cabinet, and it has been part of the executive branch structure ever since.
-Presidents have used Cabinet meetings of selected principal officers but to widely differing extents and for different purposes.
+Presidents have used Cabinet meetings of selected principal officers to widely differing extents and for different purposes.
 Secretary of State William H. Seward advocated the use of a parliamentary-style Cabinet government to President Abraham Lincoln, but was rebuffed.
 Later, Woodrow Wilson advocated use of a parliamentary-style Cabinet while he was a professor, but as president he would have none of it in his administration.
 In recent administrations, cabinets have grown to include key White House staff in addition to department and agency heads.
 President Ronald Reagan formed seven subcabinet councils to review many policy issues, and subsequent presidents have followed that practice.

 Pardons and reprieves may be granted by the president, except in cases of impeachment.
 There is currently no universally accepted interpretation of the impeachment exception.
 Some argue that the president simply cannot use a pardon to stop an officeholder from being impeached, while others suggest that crimes underlying an impeachment cannot be pardoned by the president.

 As ruled by the Supreme Court in United States v.
 Wilson (1833), the pardon could be rejected by the convict.
 Then, in Burdick v.
 United States (1915), the court specifically said, "Circumstances may be made to bring innocence under the penalties of the law.
 If so brought, escape by confession of guilt implied in the acceptance of a pardon may be rejected, preferring to be the victim of the law rather than its acknowledged transgressor, preferring death even to such certain infamy."